BYD electric vehicles lined up at a Canadian port of entry with maple leaf flags

 Estimated Price: $36,000-$42,000 CAD

-This is BYD's global best-seller — a compact electric SUV roughly the size of a Tesla Model Y but positioned at a significantly lower price point.
-Expect the Atto 3 to be one of the first BYD models to arrive at Canadian dealers.
+This is BYD's global best-seller — a compact electric SUV positioned at a significantly lower price point than many established EV rivals.
+It is widely discussed as one of the more plausible first Canadian BYD models, but that remains forecast language.

 The Atto 3 is the sensible pick.
 Crossover body style (which Canadians love), decent cargo space, respectable range, and a compelling price point.
 Note that BYD vehicles don't qualify for the $5,000 federal EVAP rebate — EVAP excludes Chinese-manufactured vehicles.
 So the Atto 3 stays at $36,000-$42,000.
 In Quebec, the $2,000 Roulez vert rebate could bring it as low as $34,000.
 That's still competitive with gas crossovers.